-The Complainant submits that the Respondents have no rights or legitimate interests in respect of the disputed domain names.
-The Complainant states that it has never authorized the Respondents to use the PHILIPS trademark and the Respondents are not commonly known by the disputed domain names.
-The disputed domain names were registered between August and December 2020, which is many years after the Complainant started using the PHILIPS trademark, and have not been used for a bona fide offering of goods or services.
-Rather, the Respondents are using the disputed domain names to attract Internet users to their websites which falsely describe the Respondents as an official Philips service centre and contain no disclaimer.
-According to the Complainant, this is in breach of the requirements set out in Oki Data Americas, Inc. v.
-ASD, Inc., WIPO Case No. D2001-0903, because the websites do not accurately and prominently disclose the registrant's relationship with the trademark holder, which is the Complainant.
+According to the Complainant, the Respondents have no rights or legitimate interests in respect of the disputed domain names.
+The Complainant submits that it has never authorized the Respondents to use the PHILIPS and SAECO trademarks, the disputed domain names were registered many years after the registration of these trademarks, and they have not been used for a bona fide offering of goods or services.
+Rather, the Respondents are using the disputed domain names to attract Internet users to their websites which falsely describe them as official service centres of the Complainant for its PHILIPS and SAECO products and contain no disclaimer for the lack of relationship with the Complainant.
+According to the Complainant, the Respondents' conduct is in breach of the requirements set out in Oki Data Americas, Inc. v.
+ASD, Inc., WIPO Case No. D2001-0903, because their websites do not accurately and prominently disclose their relationship with the Complainant, and the Respondents try to "corner the market" in domain names that reflect the PHILIPS and SAECO trademarks by registering 8 variations of domain names containing these trademarks together with descriptive terms.